Do you wish your child would think before acting more often? Learn how to teach impulse control for kids with these 5 useful tools.

 As much as we know how different kids are wired, it’s also just as easy to forget that they don’t think and behave the way you and I do.
 If another adult were as challenging as kids can be, we’d definitely think they were crazy!

 The thing is, kids are curious and drawn to explore.
 Their brains haven’t developed yet to make reasonable decisions the way we can.
-It’s normal for kids to act first without thinking through the consequences of their behavior.
+It’s normal for them to act first without thinking through the consequences of their behavior.

 Try not to get too frustrated when it feels like you need to keep repeating yourself (remember, repetition works and helps to rewire old habits into new ones!).